Super Mario 3D World: Legacy

-Captain Toad: Treasure Tracker, a spin-off game based on and expanding upon the game's Captain Toad puzzle-based levels, was released for the Wii U on November 13, 2014 in Japan, December 5, 2014 in North America and in January 2015 in PAL regions.
+Captain Toad: Treasure Tracker, a spin-off game based on and expanding upon the game's Captain Toad puzzle-based levels, was released for the Wii U on November 13, 2014, in Japan, December 5, 2014, in North America and in January 2015 in PAL regions.
 It was re-released worldwide for the Nintendo Switch and Nintendo 3DS on July 13, 2018.
-It has been generally well received.
+It received generally favourable reviews.

 In late 2014, downloadable content was released for Mario Kart 8, adding Cat Peach to the playable roster and the Bell Cup.
 Elements from the game appear in Super Mario Maker 2, as assets players can use while designing their course.

 In April 2021, three spirits from the Bowser's Fury campaign appeared in Super Smash Bros.
 Ultimate.

+The song "Attack!
+Fury Bowser" from Bowser's Fury was featured in 2023's The Super Mario Bros.
+Movie.